 - 1. EQUIPMENT: An athlete must pay for lost or stolen uniforms and equipment.
 All equipment/uniforms should be cleaned and turned in immediately at the conclusion of the season. - 2.
 LANGUAGE: The use of profane or abusive language at practice or during contests will not be tolerated. - 3.
 LETTERING: Each sport may have different guidelines for varsity letters, but generally they include participation, attitude, and work habits.
 Your coach will answer specific questions.
 Students that quit or are dismissed before the conclusion of the season are ineligible to letter. - 4.
 SPORTSMANSHIP: If you should commit an unsportsmanlike act while participating in a school event, you could become ineligible.
 If your conduct as a spectator is found to be unsportsmanlike, you could be barred from attending any school athletic contests.
 The unsportsmanlike conduct of any spectator regardless of age, could cause that spectator to be barred from attending school athletic contests. - 5.
-SPORTS AWARDS NIGHTS: Awards nights are held at the end of the Fall, Winter, and Spring sports seasons to honor the high school athletes. - 6.
+SPORTS AWARDS NIGHTS: Awards nights are left to the discretion of each individual program. - 6.
 TRANSPORTATION FROM GAMES AND TO PRACTICES: Athletes must ride the bus with the team to contests.
 Coaches may allow an athlete to ride home from a contest with his/her parent or guardian upon request due to special circumstances.
-The parent/guardian must sign the student out after the event. - Athletes that drive to practice sites must complete a permission form, requiring a parent/guardian signature, and have this form on file with their coach.
-Athletes are not allowed to ride from school to practice sites with other students.
-An athlete without a permission form must ride the shuttle bus.
-The bus will pick up junior high students, followed by high school students, and then will follow a circuit to practice sites.
-An athlete's parent/guardian is responsible for providing transportation after practice.
+The parent/guardian must sign the student out after the event. - 7.
+PARTICIPATION REQUIREMENTS